 Click Next to continue to the Configure Instance screen.

-Select the Custom OS tile to provision a server where a fully functional OS is located entirely in the system memory (RAM).
+Select the Custom OS tile to provision a server with a fully functional OS located entirely in the system memory (RAM).
 The BMC Portal supports Ubuntu Jammy at the moment.

 Warning: Since RAM is volatile, if a Custom OS server is powered off or restarted, the OS files and all other data in the RAM is lost.